thesuneet7/thesuneet7/README.md

 ### Hi there 👋

-## I am Suneet, a sophomore in IIT Kanpur.
+## I am Suneet, a Senior in IIT Kanpur.

 ## I'm immersed in the fascinating realms of machine learning and data analysis, where I eagerly explore intricate concepts to tackle real-world challenges.
 With a genuine passion for understanding the nuances of ML methodologies, I dive into projects ranging from predicting material properties to forecasting cryptocurrency trends.